0xsoniclabs/bertha/block-db-go-bindings/cmd/block-db/README.md

 This package provides a binary providing various Go based utilities for performing operations on Block Databases.

 This project is in an early stage.
+Right now, only two operations are supported:
+- the verification of the hashes of blocks in a given database
+- the verification of the state root hashes in blocks in a given database

+## Block Hash Verification
-Right now, only one operation is supported: the verification of blocks in a given database.
-To do so, run the following
+To verify the hashes of the blocks in the database, run the following
 command:
 ```
 go run ./cmd/block-db verify -db <path-to-database>